College of Media

 The College of Media has a rich past and a bright future.
 It traces its history to 1902, when instruction in journalism began.
 A school of journalism was established in 1927.
 In 1950 it became the School of Journalism and Communications.
 In 1957 the school was elevated to college status and the name College of Communications was adopted in 1968.
 To better reflect the College's emphasis on mediated communication, the name College of Media was adopted in 2008 becoming one of the first Colleges of Media in the country.

-The Department of Advertising offers the Master of Science degree in Advertising and Strategic Brand Communication.
+The Department of Advertising offers the Master of Science degree in Advertising and Strategic Brand Communications.
 The Department of Journalism has graduate programs leading to the Master of Science (MS) in Journalism.
 The Department of Media and Cinema Studies offers a graduate minor in Cinema Studies.
 The College also offers an interdisciplinary program leading to a Doctor of Philosophy degree in communications and media through the Institute of Communications Research.

 Admission Requirements